-Once you know what you would like to test and how much weights each would have, go to your LimeSpot Admin Panel > Personalizer > Recommendation Boxes.
-You will see a drop-down above the setup called "A/B Testing Experience".
-Click the Settings icon beside the drop-down.
+Once you know what you would like to test and how much weights each experience would have, do the following steps:

-Once you have created the new Experience, go back to Setup and you will see the drop-down has both of the Experiences.
-From now on, each Experience has its own independent setup.
+4. Once you have created all the new experiences, you will see the experiences listed under A/B Testing Experiences.
+From now on, each experience has its own independent setup.

 5. When you click on each experience, you will see what boxes are enabled on what page.
 Go ahead and customize the setup by clicking on CUSTOMIZE for each experience.